OpenNTI/nti.docs.platform.enduser/userguide/Progress_Certs_Credit.rst

 2. Select "Achievements."
 3. Scroll to your "Certificates" section.

-Courses that track progress will display here with the percentage of the course you've completed.
+Course progress displays here with the percentage of the course you've completed.
 Your completed courses and their certificates are also available here.

 .. image:: images/profileachieve.png